edmondac/CBGM/README.md

 USE
 ---
+The main program is ./bin/cbgm.

-Run "./cbgm --help" for info, and for info about the subcommands do, for example, "./cbgm combanc --help".
+Run `./bin/cbgm --help` for info, and for info about the subcommands do, for example, `./bin/cbgm combanc --help`.

-Also see the "examples" folder, including the README.sh in there, which can be executed with bash to test the common CBGM features.
+Similarly, see the help for the other programs in bin.

 DOCUMENTATION
 ---